 If you are the primary caretaker of a child from a divorce, it is possible to ask for a modification of child support if the child’s other parent is making more income as a result of a new job.
 Depending on the circumstances, a modification may be granted if it is found that your child can benefit from increased child support or if your child requires it for new medical expenses.
 The amount of child support that may be modified can depend on the amount of new income your child’s other parent now receives versus the amount they originally made when the child support agreement first came into place.

 However, just because your child’s other parent is making more money does not necessarily guarantee you will be awarded more child support, especially if you seek a modification without proper legal guidance.
-A child support modification attorney from Tarrant County may know how to maximize your chances of successfully modifying your child support and improving the quality of your child’s life.
+A Family lawyer from Tarrant County may know how to maximize your chances of successfully modifying your child support and improving the quality of your child’s life.

 Can I Ask For Child Support Modification if My New Job Pays Less?

 Circumstances may dictate getting a new job that pays less than what you made when your child support was initially agreed upon.
 If you are stressed about possibly struggling to pay your child support effectively and still have the means to live, you may be entitled to a modification of your child support payments.